Written by: A O’Neill, Licensed Pest Control Technician

-If you have a heavy booklice infestation, then a professional pest control company will be needed who can apply an insecticidal spray treatment.
+If you have a heavy booklice infestation, then a professional pest control company will be needed that can apply an insecticidal spray treatment.

 Unlike bed bugs, spider beetles do not bite or feed on humans.

-They are similar to bed bugs in that they are nocturnal and feed at night, and during the day, hide in dark cracks and crevices close to their food source.
+They are similar to bed bugs as they are nocturnal and feed at night and hide in dark cracks and crevices close to their food source during the day.

 Also, remove any rodent and bird nests from inside and near your home as spider beetles can be found looking for food in these.